 Treatment approaches such as potash, Zequanox (a non-chemical molluscicide) or chlorine may be useful in small lakes or water intakes, however, it is not feasible to use these treatments in large lakes.

 Manitoba’s fight against zebra mussels is now two-fold: monitor and adapt to their establishment in Lake Winnipeg, and prevent their establishment in other lakes.

-The provincial watercraft inspection program has been expanded, mobile decontamination units will be used to clean boats at various locations, a detection dog will begin assisting officials at targeted inspection stations and border crossings, and “control zones” have been designated in which restrictions can be established to prevent the introduction or further spread of AIS.
+The provincial watercraft inspection program has been expanded, mobile decontamination units will be used to clean boats at various locations and “control zones” have been designated in which restrictions can be established to prevent the introduction or further spread of AIS.

 In November 2015, the Manitoba government passed new legislation aimed at preventing further spread of zebra mussels and other aquatic invasive species.
 Just as Manitobans are expected to know and obey speed limits on our roadways, boaters and other water-users must be familiar with the new AIS regulations that protect our waterways.

 It is now illegal to transport AIS, aquatic plants or mud on water-related equipment.
 Boats, boat trailers, and other gear must be decontaminated before being placed in another lake or river (see Question 13 for decontamination protocols).

 11. Is the infestation in Lake Winnipeg going to get worse?